22 Mar 2019 by Olga Brighton

 Anyone who is ‘travel savvy’ buys travel insurance when they’re venturing on a trip because they know that it can be a life saver.
 What could be more reassuring?
 Cover for all those unexpected dramas that could cost you thousands, like emergency medical expenses; lost and stolen baggage; flight delays and cancellations.
 Even legal expenses cover if you need it.

 However, every year we see too many incidents of avoidable pitfalls that customers plunge into.
 Problems that could have been completely avoided easily and cheaply.
 Like what?
-We list the top pitfalls that you should look to avoid before it’s too late for you.
-Some simple do’s and don’ts for Travel Insurance to know before your next trip.
+We list the top travel insurance pitfalls that you should look to avoid before it’s too late for you.
+Some simple do’s and don’ts for travel insurance to know before your next trip.

 If you have a pre-existing medical condition, it’s essential to check and comply with the rules set by the travel insurance company.
 It may be a longer process or more expensive for you to buy insurance that includes cover for your pre-existing conditions, but always check your options.
 Most companies have an accepted "No Screen Conditions list".
 NEVER withhold details of a pre-existing condition, or this could invalidate your policy and cost you thousands in medical expenses while away from home.

 Fancy a bungee jump?
 Diving?
 Mountain trekking, or swimming with dolphins?
 Everyone loves to try something new, especially on holiday, but you are more at risk of injury while participating in adventure activities and did you know that you may not be covered by your travel insurance?
 Most Travel Insurance companies have a list of accepted adventure activities.
 So check before you go.
 Globelink covers over 100 activities as standard, but you can pay an additional fixed charge if you are trying something more adventurous.